 For any UK taxpayer, the first port of call for savings should be a cash ISA, paying tax-free interest on balances.
 However, these come with rules including how much you can put in these accounts each tax year.

 When choosing a Lloyds Bank savings account, make sure to select the best one for your circumstances.

-The first £85,000 of any savings held with Lloyds Bank is protected by the Financial Services Compensation Scheme (FSCS).
+The first £75,000 (as of January 2016) of any savings held with Lloyds Bank is protected by the Financial Services Compensation Scheme (FSCS).
 Remember that this protection applies per bank, not per banking institution.
-However, while HBOS comes under the Lloyds Banking Group umbrella, it comes under a separate license, so any savings with HBOS brands will be protected separately up to £85,000 per person.
+However, while HBOS comes under the Lloyds Banking Group umbrella, it comes under a separate license, so any savings with HBOS brands will be protected separately up to £75,000 per person.